mateuszmichi/TypeScriptZeroToHero/part-1-fundamentals/1-5-ts-keywords/README.md

 ## Any

-These two keywords will help you fix problems with typing when TypeScript itself will not be able to deduce the proper type of the variable. **In most cases**, falling back to using any or as will indicate that something is not properly typed.
+Combined with **as** keyword, **any** will help you fix problems with typing when TypeScript itself will not be able to deduce the proper type of the variable. **In most cases**, falling back to using **any** or **as** will indicate that something is not properly typed.
 In some edge cases, you can use these keywords to work around errors.
 Their usage is common in generic functions.

 **Any** keyword marks a variable that can contain any type of data.
 TypeScript will not complain when you try to use a property that, for example, is not accessible in some types.
 Using any neglects all the benefits provided by TypeScript and should be avoided if possible.
+Usage of any is just fallback to plain JavaScript without its full freedom and no type safety.

 ```ts
 let bucket: any = "I can put anything here";